Rate 11 Demand Controller - Model 9411

-Rate 11 Panels were widely used in Vermont in the 80’s and 90’s to control electric heat during the On-Peak Time.
+Historically, Rate 11 Panels were widely used in Vermont in the 80’s and 90’s to control electric heat during the On-Peak Time.
 Green Mountain Power’s residential Rate 11 was used primarily with homes and condominiums with electric baseboard or radiant ceiling heat.
-Rate 11 is structured as a 2 tier Energy Time-of-Use Rate that has differential costs for between kilowatt-hours used during the On-Peak time and the Off-Peak time.
-The On-Peak Time is Monday through Friday from 1PM to 9PM.
-Kilowatt-hours used during On-Peak Time are 26 cents while those used during Off-Peak are 11 cents.
-Rate 11 panels automatically force the electric heat off during the On-Peak time but allow the resident, guest or occupant to override the panel as needed if desired.
-Electric cost savings was achieved by primarily moving the kilowatt-hours of energy use for heating to the less expensive Off-Peak times.
+The Rate 11 is structured as a 2-tier Energy Time-of-Use Rate that has differential costs for between kilowatt-hours used during the On-Peak time and the Off-Peak time.
+For example, the On-Peak Time might be Monday through Friday from 1PM to 9PM.
+Kilowatt-hours used during On-Peak Time might be 26 cents, while those used during Off-Peak are 11 cents.
+The Rate 11 panels automatically force the electric heat off during the On-Peak time but allow the resident, guest or occupant to override the panel as needed.
+Electric cost savings were achieved by primarily moving the kilowatt-hours of energy use for heating to the less expensive Off-Peak times.

-Brayden Automation’s Model 9411 Rate 11 Controller allows the owner to upgrade all of the electronics of the Rate 11 panel to a much newer and more reliable electronics technology, thus insuring reliable operation for years to come.
-The Rate 11 Controller includes a control/display panel and relay control assembly.
+Energy Sentry's Model 9411 Rate 11 Demand Controller allows the owner to upgrade all of the electronics of the Rate 11 panel to a much newer and more reliable electronics technology, thus ensuring reliable operation for years to come.
+The Rate 11 Demand Controller includes a control/display panel and relay control assembly.
 The 18"x12"x4" NEMA 1 Enclosure is optional.
 These assemblies fit into the existing enclosures and utilize the existing power relays and control cable, making the installation process quick and easy.

-Description of OperationUpon receiving the On-Peak signal from the electric meter or a load management receiver, the Model 9411 system initiates control of all loads connected to the system.
-All loads are turned off.
-When the On-Peak signal is discontinued, all loads restore within 30 to 60 seconds.
-If while the On-Peak signal is being received, and heat is desired, the user simply presses the momentary pushbutton switch for that particular heat zone.
+Description of OperationUpon receiving the On-Peak signal from the electric meter or a load management receiver, the Model 9411 system initiates control of all electric loads connected to the system.
+All electric loads are turned off.
+When the On-Peak signal is discontinued, all loads should restore within 30 to 60 seconds.
+If while the On-Peak signal is being received, and heat is desired, the user simply presses the momentary push button switch for that particular heat zone.
 One or more zones may be overridden.
-Once the heat is no longer needed, assuming it is still turn the On-Peak time, the override may be cancelled by pressing the “cancel” pushbutton switch.
-Upon the transition from On-Peak to Off-Peak all loads are restored and the override cancelled.
+Once the heat is no longer needed, assuming it is still On-Peak time, the override may be cancelled by pressing the “cancel” push button.
+Upon the transition from On-Peak to Off-Peak all electric loads are restored and the override cancelled.